Wasim Akram

 In October 2013, Wasim Akram was the only Pakistani cricketer to be named in an all-time Test World XI to mark the 150th anniversary of Wisden Cricketers' Almanack.
+As captain, he led Pakistan to the finals of the 1999 Cricket World Cup, where they lost to Australia by 8 wickets.
+He was a part of the Pakistani squad which won the 1992 Cricket World Cup.

-A left-arm fast bowler who could bowl with significant pace, he holds the world record for most wickets in List A cricket, with 881, and he is second only to Sri Lankan off-spin bowler Muttiah Muralitharan in terms of ODI wickets, with 502 in total.
+A left-arm fast bowler who could bowl with significant pace, he holds the world record for most wickets in List A cricket, with 881, and is second only to Sri Lankan off-spin bowler Muttiah Muralitharan in terms of ODI wickets, with 502 in total.
 He is considered to be one of the founders, and perhaps the finest exponent of, reverse swing bowling.

 He was the first bowler to reach the 500-wicket mark in ODI cricket, and he did so during the 2003 World Cup.
-In 2002, Wisden released its only list of best players of all time.
+In 2002, Wisden released its only list of the best players of all time.
 Wasim was ranked as the best bowler in ODI of all time, with a rating of 1223.5, ahead of Allan Donald, Imran Khan, Waqar Younis, Joel Garner, Glenn McGrath and Muralitharan.
 Wasim took 23 four-wicket hauls in 356 ODI matches played.
 On 30 September 2009, Akram was one of five new members inducted into the ICC Cricket Hall of Fame.
-He was the bowling coach of Kolkata Knight Riders.
+He was the bowling coach of the Kolkata Knight Riders.
 However, he took a break from the position for IPL 6, citing a need to spend more time with family in Karachi, and he took a further break from IPL 2017; he was replaced by Lakshmipathy Balaji.

 He was working as director and bowling coach of Islamabad United in Pakistan Super League until he left to join Multan Sultans in August 2017.
 In October 2018, he was named in the Pakistan Cricket Board's seven-member advisory cricket committee.
-In November 2018, he joined PSL franchisee Karachi Kings as a President.
+In November 2018, he joined PSL franchisee Karachi Kings as President.

-The Government of Pakistan awarded him the Hilal-e-Imtiaz on 23 March 2019 for his life time achievements In field of cricket.
+The Government of Pakistan awarded him the Hilal-e-Imtiaz on 23 March 2019 for his lifetime achievements in the field of cricket.

 Early and personal life

+Family background

-Wasim Akram was born on 3 June 1966 to a Punjabi Muslim family in Lahore.
-Akram's father, Chaudhary Muhammed Akram, was originally from a village near Amritsar, who moved to Kamonki, in the Pakistani Punjab after the partition of India in 1947.
-His mother's name is Begum Akram.
-He has 3 siblings.
-Two elder brothers Naeem Akram and Nadeem Akram.
-He has one younger sister, Sofia Akram.
-He was educated at Government Islamia College, Civil Lines, Lahore.
+Wasim Akram was born on 3 June 1966 to a Punjabi family in Lahore.
+Akram's father, Chaudhary Muhammad Akram Arain, was originally from a village near Amritsar and the family moved to Pakistani Punjab after the partition of India in 1947.
+Their ancestral village is called Chawinda Devi and the family belongs to the Arain community.

+His father's first job was as a court proofreader and he also operated an automotive spare parts business while for some time he ran a single-screen cinema, the Niagara, located in the Ferozepur Road, because of which Akram would develop an early love for Hindi cinema.

+His mother's name is Begum Akram, and he has three siblings: two elder brothers Naeem Akram and Nadeem Akram and a younger sister, Sofia Akram.